 Magnolia's REST Web service allows you to manipulate content through a Web API.
 You can create, read, update and delete nodes in the JCR.
 The nodes can be pages, components, contacts or anything else that is stored in a named workspace.
 You can also execute commands to activate, export and import content.

-This module installs the endpoints of the REST API: node, property and command.
+The REST Services module installs the following endpoints of the REST API: nodes, properties and commands.

 The REST Integration module installs the integration part of REST.
 The module:

-/config/<module-name>/rest-endpointsfor any new endpoints you want to register.
+/config/<module-name>/restEndpointsfor any custom endpoints you want to register.
 The monitoring mechanism is the same as used for observing registered dialogs, templates and apps.

 - Installs a special servlet

 RestDispatcherServletwhich dispatches requests to the individual endpoints registered in configuration.

 - Lets you define additional providers or marshallers (called

 MessageBodyWorkersin RESTeasy) you might need.
 The providers are responsible for translating the return object into JSON/XML and vice-versa.